riverstoneworks/CTypeInfo/README.md

 # **CTypeInfo Reference Manual**
 ## I. Purpose
-C language data type description
+C language data type description is designed to access the object's properties in a uniform way without object's id.
+So that app can unify access to different objects with different data structures. *[Here's an application with it.][1]*
 ## II.
 TypeInf & ObjectInfo
    1. *TypeInf* describes C data type infomation and *ObjectInfo* describes C object information.
 They are struct with the following relationships:
       > ![class diagram](https://raw.github.com/riverstoneworks/CTypeInfo/master/doc/TypeInf_ObjectInfo.svg?sanitize=true)